Anal fissures may occur after passage of hard or large bowel movements.

 Anal fissures may be caused by an injury from a hard or large bowel movement or from frequent loose bowel movements.
-Uncommonly, they may also be caused by penetration of the anus during anal sex.
+Rarely, they may also be caused by penetration of the anus during anal sex.

 Anal fissures can occur in people of any age but are most common among infants.

 Healing is aided by using zinc oxide ointments or glycerin suppositories that lubricate the lower rectum and soften stool.

 Applying topical anesthetics (such as benzocaine or lidocaine) to the anus or soaking in a warm (not hot) sitz bath for 10 to 15 minutes after each bowel movement eases discomfort and helps increase blood flow, which promotes healing.
 The soaking is accomplished by squatting or sitting in a partially filled tub or using a container filled with warm water placed on the toilet bowl or commode.